seh-GAH-toh/Pumpkin-Website/docs/en/config/pvp.md

 # PVP
-PVP is a core part of vanilla mechanics, with even the smallest change affecting gameplay.
+PVP is a core part of the Vanilla mechanics, with even the smallest change affecting gameplay.
 Pumpkin allows you to fully configure PVP.

 ## Configuring PVP